schultzm/havic/README.md

 ...
 ```

+Before starting a run, `cd` to a working directory (preferably not inside the git cloned folder).
+Either copy the above yaml to file, or use `wget https://raw.githubusercontent.com/schultzm/havic/master/havic/data/havic_detect.yaml`.
+For a basic analysis of HAV

 ##### Input query files

 Input query sequences should be in fasta format with one sequence per sample.
 Multiple samples may be included per file, and/or multiple files may be passed to `havic`.
 Query sequences within files will be reverse complemented as necessary during their mapping to the subject/reference.
 If the query sequence files are named `batch1.fa`, `batch2.fa`, `batch3.fa`,  edit the `QUERY_FILES` section of the yaml file as follows: